What to Do After a Car Crash

 8. Discuss your situation with a car accident attorney.

 We cannot recommend this step enough.
 Even if the accident seems minor, you want to make sure that you are protecting your legal rights.
 Before giving a statement to the insurance company, review the circumstances with an attorney.
 There is generally no risk to you to do this.
-Many car accident lawyers offer a free case evaluation – we do.
+Many car accident lawyers in San Jose offer a free case evaluation – we do.

 Insurance companies start their investigations right away.
-You should have an experienced car accident attorney working on your behalf to do the same.
+You should have an experienced car accident attorney in San Jose working on your behalf to do the same.
 Keep in mind that it is much more difficult to preserve evidence and build a strong case if you wait.
 You may have a viable claim to recover compensation for car accident damages like medical bills and lost wages.
 An attorney can help to make sure that you recover a fair settlement from the insurance company.

 If you do have a case, we work on a contingency fee basis.
 This means that you do not have out-of-pocket attorneys fees.
 We do not get paid unless you receive a settlement or verdict on your case.